New Patients (202) 851-7554

 Periodontal Therapy

 Gum disease is a progressive infection of the gums.
-If left untreated, it can lead to many other issues including missing teeth.
+If left untreated, it can lead to many other issues, including missing teeth.
 We offer several gum disease treatments to help your gums heal and correct any issues created by the disease.

 Frequently Asked Questions